- Understand the differences between boost vs overdrive vs distortion vs fuzz

-- Learn how these different effects operate as a single effect, and as a piece of your overall signal chain
+- Learn how these different tonal modifiers operate as a single effect, and as a piece of your overall signal chain

-- See some creative uses for each effect that you can try out
+- Uncover a variety of creative uses for each effect

 We live in a golden age for guitar pedals.
 As the cost of creating music and recording has gone down, the door has opened for many people to get into making their own guitar pedals for use.

 While there have always been people who tinkered with circuits to make their own effects and creative sounds, today there are thousands of boutique pedal companies across the globe making their own pedals and effects.